celestiaorg/CIPs/cips/cip-6-second-blocks.md

 ## Specification

-1. The block time in celestia-app MUST be reduced from 12 seconds to 6 seconds.
+1. The block time in celestia-app SHOULD be reduced from 12 seconds to 6 seconds.
+Concretely, this implies decreasing `TimeoutCommit` to 1 seconds and `TimeoutPropose` to 3 seconds.

 2. All implementations of celestia-app SHALL adjust their block production mechanisms to conform to this new 6-second block time.

-3. The change in block time MUST be implemented at a specific block height, which SHALL be determined and agreed upon by the Celestia community.
+3. The change in block time MUST be implemented at a specific block height, which SHALL be determined and agreed upon by the Celestia community via on-chain signaling by validators.

 4. Celestia consensus nodes SHOULD update their software to accommodate this change prior to the agreed-upon block height.

-7. Client applications interacting with the Celestia network SHOULD be updated to account for the faster block time, particularly in areas related to transaction confirmation and block finality.
+5. Client applications interacting with the Celestia network SHOULD be updated to account for the faster block time, particularly in areas related to transaction confirmation and block finality.

-8. The implementation of this change SHOULD include appropriate testing and monitoring to ensure network stability during and after the transition.
+7. The implementation of this change SHOULD include appropriate testing and monitoring to ensure network stability during and after the transition.

-9. Documentation and APIs related to block time and block production MUST be updated to reflect this change.
+8. Documentation and APIs related to block time and block production MUST be updated to reflect this change.

-10. The network SHOULD provide a grace period for node operators and other participants to adapt to the new block time, but all participants MUST be compliant by the agreed-upon implementation block height.
+9. The network SHOULD provide a grace period for node operators and other participants to adapt to the new block time, but all participants MUST be compliant by the agreed-upon implementation block height.

 ## Rationale